 - Nuggets: Usually chunks of driftwood or pine bark, these last a long time.
 Not good for wet areas or slopes, as they float and wash away.

 - Pebbles and stones: Non-organic.
 Lasts forever, of course.
-May be fine-textured or coarse, and doesn’t blow away.
+Whether fine-textured or coarse, it won’t blow away.
 Allows water drainage, but doesn’t hold moisture.
 Gives a “hard” look to beds, which suits some types of plants, such as cacti and other succulents.
 May lead to soil compaction.
 Reflects sun and heat.

 *Top photo: Phil Roeder / Flickr; cc by 2.0